hemonnet10/iris_blog/README.md

 2. use this command to run mongo mongod --dbpath F:\data --port 27017 if it says mongo command is not available. first install mongo
+3. To create db schema
+   create database as iris_blog
+   import json files from floder db_files to iris_blog schema

 To run node server use below command node app.js